 DraftKings (DKNG) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the company had gained 7.69% over the past month.
-This has outpaced the Consumer Discretionary sector's loss of 0.3% and the S&P 500's gain of 1.07% in that time.
+Prior to today's trading, shares of the company had gained 1.31% over the past month.
+This has lagged the Consumer Discretionary sector's gain of 1.42% and the S&P 500's gain of 1.74% in that time.

 DKNG will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of -$0.61, down 177.27% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $240.84 million, up 239.55% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $240.84 million, up 239.55% from the year-ago period.

-DKNG's full-year Zacks Consensus Estimates are calling for earnings of -$2.92 per share and revenue of $1.13 billion.
-These results would represent year-over-year changes of -5.8% and +83.6%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of -$2.92 per share and revenue of $1.13 billion, which would represent changes of -5.8% and +83.6%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for DKNG.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for DKNG.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 0.2% lower within the past month.
-DKNG is holding a Zacks Rank of #4 (Sell) right now.
+DKNG is currently sporting a Zacks Rank of #4 (Sell).

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.